GDG-on-Campus-SSN/GDG-on-Campus-SSN.github.io/README.md

 Checkout the zola docs for more info.

 For publishing, use the Zola [github action](https://www.getzola.org/documentation/deployment/github-pages/), to put it on github pages.

-Content here is Published under CC BY NC 3.0